stefins/instadown/README.md

-# Instagram Image Downloader Bot
+# Instagram Image Downloader

-This bot will download the image from a Instagram URL
+This application  will download all the image from an Instagram public profile